 5 things you need to know about Cabwaylingo’s ATV Trail

-With 80 miles of wheel-spinning, mud-slinging, off-road exhilaration, Cabwaylingo State Forest’s new ATV trail is the can’t-miss outdoor attraction of 2021 in West Virginia.
+With 80 miles of wheel-spinning, mud-slinging, off-road exhilaration, Cabwaylingo State Forest’s ATV trail is one of West Virginia’s most exciting outdoor attractions for summer adventure.

 - 62 miles of trails (Easy to Difficult)

 - Two miles of dirt bike-only single track trails

 - 10 miles of new equestrian-only trails near Spruce Creek Campground

 - More than 10 miles of new hiking-only trails